8 Expert Ways to Cook Your Thanksgiving Turkey

-For a Thanksgiving turkey recipe your guests will beg for, brush your bird with oil, and then rub a homemade spice mixture into the skin.
+For a Thanksgiving turkey recipe your guests will beg for, brush the bird with oil, then rub a homemade spice mixture into the skin.
 We love fresh greens and herbs such as arugula and basil leaves paired with Romano cheese and chopped walnuts.

 The split-roasting method is a great time-saver.
 A turkey cooks faster in smaller pieces and can be split a few days ahead, which allows for more fridge space.

-Editor's Tip: Use kitchen shears for a more accurate cut and more manageable job.
+Editor's Tip: Use kitchen shears for a more accurate cut and a more manageable job.

-Roasting your bird is the most traditional Thanksgiving turkey recipe.
+Roasting your bird is the most traditional Thanksgiving turkey cooking method.
 When done correctly, the turkey comes out a beautiful golden brown on the outside and juicy on the inside.
 This roasted turkey is also glazed with marmalade and dressed with roasted veggies.

-If you crave crispy turkey, deep frying can't be beat.
+If you crave crispy skin, a deep-fried turkey can't be beat.
 To avoid splatters, make sure your turkey is patted dry before lowering it into the hot oil.
-Here, we've rubbed spices under the skin and in the cavity for extra flavor.
+This turkey recipe actually blends two popular methods since you rub spices under the skin and in the cavity for extra flavor before you fry.